mustafadagher/widgets-service/README.md

 ## Complications Implemented
 * Pagination
 * Rate limiting
-    * In a real-life scenario to implement `rate limiting` with the required configurable features, I'd use a `proxy/gateway/load-balancer` tool in front of my services that has such features and configure my rate limiting requirements there.
-By this, I'd take it outside my application's business domain and make it easily configurable away from my application's life cycle.
+    * In a real-life scenario to implement `rate limiting` with the required configurable features, I'd use a `proxy/gateway/load-balancer` tool like `Nginx`, `HAproxy` or `Zuul` in front of my services that has such features and configure my rate limiting requirements there.
+    By this, I'd take such functionality outside my application's business domain and make it easily configurable away from my application's life cycle.

     * I could've used something like `guava`'s `RateLimitter` or `bucket4j` to implement a basic rate limiter on the controller level, but I thould delivering it as configurable as desired would be an over kill.